The car breaks down. The babysitter gets sick. A trip to the emergency room puts an unexpected dent in an already tight budget.

 Those are the types of money emergencies that can derail the education plans of college students who are already struggling financially.

-UWM is one of 32 four-year universities in six Midwestern states to receive one of the 2017 Dash Grants, which previously were given only to two-year campuses.
-The grant comes from the philanthropic arm of Great Lakes, a nonprofit provider and servicer of student loans.
+UWM is one of 32 four-year universities in six Midwestern states to receive one of the 2017 Dash grants, which previously were given only to two-year campuses.
+The grant comes from the philanthropic arm of Great Lakes, a nonprofit servicer of student loans.

 The new grant will provide much-needed help for students facing unexpected expenses, according to UWM’s Dean of Students Office.
 Last year, the university had 7,550 students who had an estimated family contribution of less than $5,235, according to the office.
 These students, taking part in the Pell Grant program for low-income students, are among those most likely to have to drop out of class because of financial emergencies.